 - The Challenger Sale – need to 1) teach, 2) tailor, and 3) control conversations.
 Critical when moving from relatively simple transactional sales to more complex solutions sales.

-- How to Fail at Almost Everything and Still Win Big – systems and not goals.
-Too much here to summarize.
+- How to Fail at Almost Everything and Still Win Big – systems and not goals, skill stacks where several mediocre skills can combine to create uniquely powerful abilities and careers.
+Too much here to summarize but recommended.

 - The Charisma Myth – partway through this…has some things I’ve learned through trial and error.